The Framework is a sample application that illustrates the fulfillment of the following operations by the FIX Antenna HFT Engine:

-The Framework creates and configures FIX acceptor sessions according to its configuration file <HFT FA package>/samples/framework/bin/daily_conf_prod/trader_session.properties:
+The Framework creates and configures FIX acceptor sessions according to its <HFT FA package>/samples/framework/bin/daily_conf_prod/trader_session.properties configuration file:

 FIX Antenna HFT has the same session management API as FIX Antenna C++.

-FixEngine::createSession, Session::setInSeqNum, Session::setOutSeqNum, Session::connect, Session::disconnect, Session::release, etc is available in the FIX Antenna C++ documentation: http://corp-web.b2bits.com/fixacpp/doc/html/
+Description of the FixEngine::createSession, Session::setInSeqNum, Session::setOutSeqNum, Session::connect, Session::disconnect, Session::release, etc. methods is available in the FIX Antenna C++ documentation.

 The Framework uses this API to manage sessions according to the configured schedule.

-The Framework registers a separate Application object for each session in order to listen to session's events.
-So, when a message comes in, it is not needed to perform lookup for an actual session object or a bound data by the session name, because each Application stores direct link to required data.
+The framework registers a separate application object for each session to listen to the session's events.
+So, when a message comes in, it is not needed to perform the lookup for an actual session object or bound data by the session name, because each application stores a direct link to the required data.

-When remote Initiator sends the first logon message, the onLogonEvent is fired for the Application:
+When the remote Initiator sends the first Logon message, the onLogonEvent is fired for the application:

-The first callback option is used when session parameter UseLiteMessage is set to "true" and the second one - if "false".
-The default behavior can be configured in the configuration file <HFT FA package>/samples/framework/bin/conf/engine.properties.test:
+The first callback option is used when the UseLiteMessage session parameter is set to "true" and the second one - when it is set to "false".
+The default behavior can be configured in the <HFT FA package>/samples/framework/bin/conf/engine.properties.test configuration file:

 In addition, the same behavior can be configured per session during session creation time by SessionExtraParameters::useLiteMessage_ property:

-The LiteFixMessage doesn't support validation, the application should perform validation programmatically or by parsing incoming message into regular FIXMessage:
+The LiteFixMessage doesn't support validation, the application should perform validation programmatically or by parsing incoming messages into regular FIXMessage:

 The message object should be returned to the pool once processing is finished: